puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 We amend the API and/or workflow controller to perform this dereferencing where required.

-We also update `relay devel build` and `relay devel publish` to push to the library API by default instead of requiring a complex repository and tag template scheme.
+We also update `relay integration build` and `relay integration publish` to push to the library API by default instead of requiring a complex repository and tag template scheme.

 We add support for channels other than `stable`.